 U.S. Department of State (USDOS) – This is the U.S. government agency that operates U.S. embassies around the world.
 Non U.S. citizens must visit the embassy to receive their visa to enter the U.S.

 United States Citizenship and Immigration Service (USCIS) – This is the government agency that oversees lawful immigration to the U.S.

 Student and Exchange Visitor Information System (SEVIS) – This is the government’s web-based records system used by the Student and Exchange Visitor Program (SEVP, a division of the DHS) to monitor the activities of universities and international students and scholars in the U.S.

 Employment Authorization Documentation (EAD) – This is the card issued by DHS to authorize off campus employment.

-Center for International Education (CIE) – This is the department at Abilene Christian University with the major role of providing immigration information, advice and documents for F-1 visa holders.
+Office of International Students and Visiting Scholars (OISVS) – This is the department at Abilene Christian University with the major role of providing immigration information, advice and documents for F-1 visa holders.
 Orientation sessions are offered at the beginning of each semester, and personal appointment times are available all year.